 Looking to make the switch to Breeze or one of the other Servant Keeper competitors?

-We'd love to make the decision as easy as possible and so we've put together some information comparing Breeze with Servant Keeper.
+We'd love to make the decision as easy as possible and so we've put together some information comparing Breeze with Servant Keeper church software.
 Below we've included topics ranging from features to customer support to philosophy on how Servant Keeper compares to Breeze.

-While this article contains our opinions and bias, we truly are convinced that we're able to serve small and mid-sized churches really well and we hope compiling and sharing this list is helpful as you evaluate both options.
+While this church management software comparison contains our opinions and bias, we truly are convinced that we're able to serve small and mid-sized churches really well and we hope compiling and sharing this list is helpful as you evaluate both options.

 Servant Keeper is an application that gets installed onto a computer and is not truly a web-based solution.
 This is true of both their desktop and cloud-based offerings.
 While this might not seem like a significant point, it has major implications.

 Over the last decade software has been making the leap to being web-based (i.e. can be accessed through a web browser like Chrome, FireFox, or Internet Explorer).
 Microsoft, Google, and nearly every other major tech company as well as almost all the leaders in the church management software space have made the switch to web-based software.

 The main benefits of Breeze being web-based are:

 We would recommend, even if you don't end up choosing Breeze, to highly consider a web-based software as your church will almost certainly be better served by this more modern approach.